govau/handbook/things/tech_we_use.md

 There are couple of principles that help us choose which tech to use:

 ### Least surprise
-We want to use technology that fails in predictable ways that we can detect, and recover from.
+We want to use technology that fails in predictable ways that we can detect and recover from.
 Ideally, we'd like to learn from others who have had the technology fail for them before.
-Leaning from others is important, which is why the next principle is:

 ### Supported by the community
 When you need help getting things done it's important that you can get it, and quickly.
 Using technology with an active community means there are answers on stack overflow and gists on github.
-You'll also find plugins for tools and pipelines that help make writing code, and deploying software easier.
+You'll also find plugins for tools and pipelines that help make writing code, and deploying software, easier.

 ### Cloud friendly
-We don't just use the cloud, we're cloud natives.
+We don't just use the cloud, we live there.
 Almost everything we do runs on the cloud, and it's important that the tech we use helps us stay there.
-Cloud friendly tech can be modified with only a text editor, has configuration files, and can be setup without human intervention.
+Cloud friendly tech can be modified with only a text editor, is configured with files and environment variables, and can be setup without human intervention.